 Join our Discord Community

-React data table with sorting, filtering, pagination, and selection.
-Built with TanStack Table for powerful data management and user interactions.
+React data table component with sorting, filtering, pagination, and row selection.
+Built with TypeScript and Tailwind CSS for Next.js using TanStack Table.

 Loading component...